-The intent of this guide is to provide basic program and benefit information applicable to all levels of leadership.
-This guide will ensure you have the information and resources needed to assist our Wounded, Ill or Injured Airmen or Guardians.
+The intent of this guide is to provide basic program and benefit information applicable to all levels of leadership and ensure they have the information and resources needed to assist our wounded warriors in uniform or when necessary, smoothly transition them to civilian life.
 It is evident that recovery care cannot occur in isolation and requires a coordinated team effort.
-The Air Force Wounded Warrior Program also known as AFW2 was instituted in 2005 to provide care and personalized assistance for Wounded, Ill or Injured Airmen or Guardians.
-This program helps enhance the relationships between Air Force leaders, supervisors and units, Air Force Medical Services, the Department of Veterans Affairs and the multitude of outside agencies which offer care and assistance to our Wounded, Ill or Injured Airmen or Guardians and their families.
+The Air Force Wounded Warrior Program, also known as AFW2, is congressionally mandated to provide care and personalized assistance for Wounded, Ill or Injured Airmen or Guardians.
+This program helps enhance the relationships between Air Force leaders, supervisors and units, Air Force Medical Services, the Department of Veterans Affairs (VA), and the multitude of outside agencies offering care and assistance to wounded warriors and their families.